NordicMuseum/Nordic-Museum-Audio-Guide/architecture.md

 An actor is an unit that is completely independent of the UI, it merely listens for events and using the data passed in and currently in the state it sends an action.

 The actors can be found in the [app/actors folder](app/actors)

+*Notes:*

+1. This is a personal addition to Redux.
+It helps seperate out the events that are not UI dependent from the ones that are.